hanowell/uwsoc533a/docs/05_fertility-and-reproduction.md

 <details>
 <summary>Despite this issue, why is CBR so frequently used? **Tap for answer**</summary>
-* Doesn't require person-years to be disaggregated by sex or reproductive status
+* Doesn't require person-years to be dis-aggregated by sex or reproductive status
 * Important component of the period crude growth rate (CGR)
 </details>
 <br><br>